 Results

-Commonly used housekeeping genes vary expression in transplanted patients over time.
+Gene expression of commonly used housekeeping genes varies in transplanted patients over time.

 We assess whether commonly used housekeeping genes keep constant expression levels in peripheral blood from kidney transplant recipients at different time points (1 week, 3 months and 6 months after transplantation) using the public dataset GSE86884 (PMC4422721).
-The genes GAPDH, B2M, ACTB, YWHAZ and others, have different log2FoldChange in different post-transplant time points when compared to a pre-transplant baseline (Fig 1A), demonstrating that these are not ideal candidates to be used in normalization methods.
+The genes GAPDH, B2M, ACTB, YWHAZ, and others, have different log2FoldChange in different post-transplant time points when compared to a pre-transplant baseline (Fig 1A), demonstrating that these are not ideal candidates to be used in normalization methods.
 The first week post-transplant shows the highest absolute change in most genes.
 For example, GAPDH expression is downregulated by a log2FoldChange of -1.1 at one-week post-transplant compared to pre-transplant levels.
 At six months post-transplant, it is downregulated by a log2FoldChange of -0.3, indicating a reduction in downregulation (Fig 1A).
 We also analyzed the normalized expression profile in each time point and found that all analyzed genes vary their expression levels in different time points (Fig 1B).
-Other traditional housekeeping genes TBP, PPIA, RPS13 and RPL13 have a high expression value in pre-transplant, while other genes have high expression levels after transplantation, mostly in the first week and three months (Fig 1B).
+Other traditional housekeeping genes TBP, PPIA, RPS13, and RPL13 have a high expression value in pre-transplant, while other genes have high expression levels after transplantation, mostly in the first week and three months (Fig 1B).
 All those genes presented variability trough time and conditions in kidney biopsy of transplanted recipients (PMC8659319, PMC6580566), breast cancer (PMC4986254), brain stroke (PMC9296577) and diabetes (PMC9831022).
 Our data demonstrate that commonly used housekeeping genes should be validated before being used as reference genes in transcriptional studies involving peripheral blood of kidney transplant recipients, as their expression can be influenced by immunosuppression or surgical stress.

 Identification of housekeeping genes in NGS RNAseq